Twitch Achievements – 4 Basic Achievements to Get You Started

 Build a Community

-Building a community is one of the favorite aspects of streaming to many Twitch streamers.
-Most will probably say that it’s their favorite thing for them.
+Building a community is one of the most valued aspects of streaming for many Twitch streamers.
+Most would probably agree that it is their favorite part of the experience.

-Obviously, building a community will ensure that you have viewers that will always be waiting patiently for your streams, and that you will get many positive comments in the chat while you play your games, which will all lead to your streaming career being successful.
+Building a community will ensure that you have viewers eagerly awaiting your streams and that you will receive many positive comments in the chat while you play your games, all of which will contribute to the success of your streaming career.

-For example, by what they comment, you will know what day of the week will get you the most views and activity, so you can fill your calendar accordingly.
+For instance, by analyzing their comments, you can identify which day of the week will yield the highest views and engagement, enabling you to plan your calendar accordingly.

-Here’s what you need to do to make progress on this front and have many people join your channel.
+Here’s what you need to do to make progress in this area and attract a large audience to join your channel.

-To complete this specific achievement, you only need to do two things with your channel:
+To reach this specific goal, you only need to do two things with your channel:

-Compared to other streamers and channels you might watch, it can seem easy to complete this.
+In comparison to other streamers and channels you might watch, this task may appear easy to complete.

-Getting 5 people to chat at the same time can be easy if you have 5 friends who will be willing to be your live stream viewers for some time.
+Getting 5 people to chat simultaneously can be easy if you have 5 friends who are willing to be your live stream viewers for a while.

-And this doesn’t mean that you’ll need to force them to have a conversation while you play your game.
+This doesn’t mean you should pressure them into having a conversation while you play your game.

-This is a good move because you will be naturally inclined to talk more and engage in the conversation when you know there are friendly faces behind the screen.
-And this will inspire them to talk more to themselves.
+This is a positive step, as you will be more likely to speak and engage in the conversation when you see friendly faces on the screen.
+This, in turn, will encourage them to express themselves more.

-When it comes to the 50 followers step, the best thing you can do to help your channel is to promote it as much as you can, but on the other hand make sure that you’re not spamming anyone, as that can end up giving the opposite result.
+Concerning the 50 followers step, the most effective way to support your channel is to promote it as much as possible.
+However, be cautious not to spam anyone, as that could result in the opposite effect.

-Use your social media profiles to your advantage, stream as much as you can during the week, and you will reach this number eventually.
+Utilize your social media profiles to your advantage; stream as frequently as possible throughout the week, and you will ultimately achieve this number.

-Once you finish this achievement, you will have the ability to grant VIP status to some of your viewers.
+After you complete this achievement, you will be able to grant VIP status to selected viewers.

 3. Path To Affiliate